Mortality in Adults With Congenital Heart Disease

 Several recent studies have examined the long-term survival of adults with CHD.
 Studies have differed as to the impact of mild disease such as atrial septal defect on long-term survival.
 This study identified multiple relatively generic risk factors, which predicted excess mortality.
 Patients with no risk factors had normal survival patterns as compared with the general population.
 It is interesting to note the estimated median age at death for various diagnostic categories and individual diagnoses.
 Defects of mild, moderate, and severe complexity had median age of death of 78, 72.6, and 49.2 years, respectively.
 Median age of death for tetralogy of Fallot was 63.2 years, coarctation of the aorta was 69.9 years (much higher than that historically reported in the era of late repairs), and single ventricle physiology was 48.1 years.
 Overall, this study is an interesting addition to existing data requiring long-term outcomes and risk factors in adults with CHD.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Genetic Arrhythmic Conditions, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Genetic Arrhythmic Conditions, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement

 Keywords: Aortic Coarctation, Cyanosis, Genetics, Heart Defects, Congenital, Heart Septal Defects, Atrial, Hemodynamics, Mortality, Risk Factors, Survival Analysis, Tetralogy of Fallot, Ventricular Dysfunction